 Ownership changes.
 Stock, or ownership, of a corporation can be sold or transferred easily.
 With a partnership, a change in ownership means that a new partnership must be created.

 Generating capital.
 A corporation can raise capital by selling stocks, bonds, or securities.
 A partnership can only generate capital in the form of a loan or increased member contributions.

 Policies.
 In the corporation, a board of directors makes the policies.
 In a partnership, the members usually have to agree unanimously about new policies.

 Management.
 A corporation hires managers while a partnership’s owners are the managers.

-If you have any questions about a sole proprietorship or a company, email me at [email protected].
+If you have any questions about forming a sole proprietorship or a company, email me directly so I can solve your queries.

 Similarities Between Partnership and Corporation

-The only similarities between partnerships and corporations is that they are businesses owned by two or more people and that they require formation documents be filed with the Secretary of State.
+There are not a lot of similarities between partnership and corporation.
+In fact, the only similarity is that they are businesses owned by two or more people and that they require formation documents be filed with the Secretary of State.

-The similarities end there as partnerships and corporations are quite different.
+The similarities end there as partnership and corporation both are quite different.

 Corporation vs Limited Partnership